This webpage is not optimized for mobile devices.

 Welcome!

-I am Zurna Ahmed — a Medical Engineer and Neuroscientist working at the intersection of systems neuroscience, cognitive science, and machine learning.
+I am Zurna Ahmed — a Early Career Researcher with a background in Medical Engineer and Neuroscientist working at the intersection of systems neuroscience, cognitive science, and machine learning.

-I investigate how internal drives interact with external environmental structure to shape information-seeking behavior and decision-making.
-I take a comparative and translational approach, studying both non-human primates, children and adults to uncover principles of exploration and curiosity that generalize across species.
+I investigate how internal drives interact with external environmental structure to shape information-seeking and exploration.
+I take a comparative and ontogenetic approach, studying both non-human primates, children and adults to uncover principles of exploration and curiosity.

 To study these questions, I combine: